-s a force No, probably not (tenant).
+No, probably not (tenant).

 Yes, possibly (landlord).

 In order for a party to invoke force majeure successfully, it must be (temporarily or definitively) impossible for the invoking party to comply with its obligations (i.e. for tenants, mainly, the payment of the rent and for landlords, mainly, the availability of the property for the permitted use).

 It will therefore be difficult for tenants to invoke force majeure to suspend rent payments, given that it is in principle not impossible for tenants to pay their rent (being a merely financial obligation).
 However tenants may be able to invoke force majeure, to excuse their performance of the keep-open covenant, where the authorities have ordered mandatory closure (at the date of publication, this affects non-essential shops).

 Landlords, on the other hand, can very likely invoke COVID-19 as a force majeure event to excuse themselves in case of non-compliance with obligations under the lease (e.g. provision of certain services).

-Pursuant to the risk theory it may be possible for the tenant to suspend rent payments when the landlord invokes force majeure, where: mandatory closure takes place (at the date of publication this affects non-essential retail tenants); and the landlord has an obligation which requires it to make the property available for a specific use (rare in Belgian leases). contract is Possibly, but the specific concept of frustration does not exist under Belgian law.
+Pursuant to the risk theory it may be possible for the tenant to suspend rent payments when the landlord invokes force majeure, where:

+- mandatory closure takes place (at the date of publication this affects non-essential retail tenants); and - the landlord has an obligation which requires it to make the property available for a specific use (rare in Belgian leases). - Could the parties argue that the lease contract is frustrated by COVID-19?

+Possibly, but the specific concept of frustration does not exist under Belgian law.

 If the property has been physically or legally destroyed the lease could be ended.
 If the lease is impossible to perform, please refer to our force majeure analysis under question 3 above.

+Do landlords and tenants commonly obtain business interruption insurance?

-Detain No However 'Property all risk' policies subscribed by the landlord often cover loss of rent (due to the insured event) as well.
+However 'Property all risk' policies subscribed by the landlord often cover loss of rent (due to the insured event) as well.

 This is not normally taken out as a tenant insurance.
 Generally, business interruption would not be covered.
-However, the insurance may cover loss of "turnover" as opposed to continuing fixed costs. lease only of
+However, the insurance may cover loss of "turnover" as opposed to continuing fixed costs.

 1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
 Yes Normally, a tenant is contractually required to comply with a wide range of applicable legal regulations (usually concerning construction, fire safety and the environment).
 2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
 Costs may be recoverable from the tenant as a part of the service charges.
 However, in each case depending on the terms of the particular lease.
 3 If the tenant cannot use its property, does it have to continue paying rent?
 Yes, the tenant may have to continue to pay rent.
 It is common for leases to contain a rent suspension clause, entitling the tenant to cease payment of rent where the property is damaged, destroyed or (in some cases) inaccessible.
 However, the government-ordered closure of retail stores does not automatically allow the tenant to cease paying the rent.
 4 Is it common for leases to contain a tenant's keep-open covenant?
-If so, might a governmental quarantine or shutdown put the tenant in breach?
-How would a landlord enforce the covenant?
 Yes It is standard for retail leases.

+possibly terminate the lease.

-If the tenant is in breach, the landlord may generally seek damages, claim contractual penalties, and possibly terminate the lease.
-However, in the event that a statutory order has been enacted to keep retail premises closed, the landlord would very likely not be in a position to successfully enforce such a covenant.
+If the tenant is in breach, the landlord may generally seek damages, claim contractual penalties, and landlord would very likely not be in a position to successfully enforce such a covenant.